nathanjhood/base64/README.md

 Due to this, and also some interest in implementing further encode/decode algorithms as well as implementing the entire package as NodeJs binary addons, this project will likely either be renamed, or deprecated in favor of a larger, more realized project.</i>

+The CLI compiles into a shared library that the executable links with; this should probably be amended such that the CLI only gets baked into the executable and is not compiled into a seperate library, because the CLI is really part of the executable, *not* part of the base64 implementation, and is not really intended to be shared with other code.

-Currently working on a switch argument for the different modes (encode, decode, possibly a 'diff' mode for testing, debugging, etc).
+Currently working on a CLI switch argument for the different modes (encode, decode, possibly a 'diff' mode for testing, debugging, etc).
 Also adding the standard CLI flags (```--version```, ```--help```, ```--verbose```, etc) but without depending on ```getopt``` or any C library.
 Furthermore, colorization line numbers and line ending chars is already in the codebase, but will need a bit of system-detection logic to ensure that the end-user's terminal actually [supports colourized output](https://linux.die.net/man/5/terminfo).

-My primary interest in this project is to extend functionality to include other algorithms and alphabets, such as Base32, Hex, etc, with a unified interface - or perhaps just a single interface, eventually - and potentially to be used as a Node C++ addon.
+Finally, the CLI should also accept strings passed in as arguments, in place of any input file, if a certain flag is used.

+Windows support depends on defining a 'wmain()' entry in place of the usual 'main()', and parsing support for ```w_char``` type.
+Flags are sometimes prepended with a ```/``` instead of a ```-``` - depending on how much Windows integration is required.
+Many command line executables running on Windows terminals do accept the usual UNIX-style argument syntax, these days.

 ## Thanks for reading!